Reflections: The Inaugural Summer of ReMed

 “I got to see health care from many different perspectives and understand and appreciate the important roles they all play.
 Not only did these opportunities help me see how much of a collaborative, team-based effort health care really is (with many different key players), but it reemphasized how important the aspect of ‘care’ is in health care.”

-“I fully believe that every aspiring medical professional should participate in RIM, or something like it.
+“I fully believe that every aspiring medical professional should participate in ReMed, or something like it.
 Thank you so much.”

 By consensus, the pilot of Reimagining Medicine was a big success.
 But this team intends to do more.
 Efforts to capture and build on the program’s unique curriculum continue.
-Ray promised students he would keep up with them through med school and beyond.
 Students want to continue learning together and looking out for each other.
-There’s interest in offering RIM to other groups—nurses, medical students, more undergrads—at Duke and on other campuses.
+There’s interest in offering ReMed to other groups—nurses, medical students, more undergrads—at Duke and on other campuses.
 There are practical questions to answer about the future of the program (funding, timing, replication), but where the passion and energy might lead, we’ve only begun to imagine.